ajna-finance/audits/code4rena/2023-05-code-arena-report.md

 ```

 ## [G-05] Avoid emitting storage values
 Caching of a state variable replaces each `Gwarmaccess (100 gas)` with a much cheaper stack read.
-We can avoid unecessary SLOADs by caching storage values that were previously accessed and emitting those cached values.
+We can avoid unnecessary SLOADs by caching storage values that were previously accessed and emitting those cached values.

 https://github.com/code-423n4/2023-05-ajna/blob/main/ajna-grants/src/grants/GrantFund.sol#L58-L64